 6.8.
 QL and QP commit to promote all Partner Film Schools and to offer complementary formative actions to the selected students, during the event.
 The School may also take an active part on organizing these formative actions.

 6.9.
-The QL award for Best School Short Film is an international award, regardless of being part of a national or international Film School.
+The QL award for Best European School Short Film is an international award, regardless of being part of a national or international Film School.

 6.10.
 The awards for these Competitions are non-monetary awards in the form of goods and/or services, as stated in 4.14 and 4.15.

 6.11.
-The Best School Short Film “In My Shorts” Competitions of either QL or QP may not take place if the Festival Programmers consider that the number of films submitted is insufficient in order to guarantee a minimum quota of quality films.
+The Best School Short Film “In My Shorts” Competitions of either QL or QP may not take place if the Festivals Programmers consider that the number of films submitted is insufficient in order to guarantee a minimum quota of quality films.

 ARTICLE SEVEN | AUDIENCE AWARD